elgohr/Publish-Docker-Github-Action/README.md

 `name` is the name of the image you would like to push
 `username` the login username for the registry
-`password` the login password for the registry
+`password` the authentication token [preferred] or login password for the registry.

 If you would like to publish the image to other registries, these actions might be helpful